 About the Blavatnik Awards for Young Scientists

-The Blavatnik Awards for Young Scientists, established by the Blavatnik Family Foundation in the United States in 2007 and independently administered by the New York Academy of Sciences, began by identifying outstanding regional scientific talent in New York, New Jersey, and Connecticut.
-The Blavatnik National Awards were first awarded in 2014, and in 2017 the Awards were expanded to honor faculty-rank scientists in the United Kingdom and in Israel.
-By the close of 2021, the Blavatnik Awards will have awarded prizes totaling US$11.9 million.
-Of all the Award recipients, 61 percent are immigrants to the country in which they were recognized and hail from 47 countries across six continents.
-For updates about the Blavatnik Awards for Young Scientists, please visit www.blavatnikawards.org or follow us on Twitter and Facebook @BlavatnikAwards.
+The Blavatnik Awards for Young Scientists, established by the Blavatnik Family Foundation in 2007 and independently administered by the New York Academy of Sciences, began by identifying outstanding scientific talent in New York, New Jersey, and Connecticut.
+In 2014, the Blavatnik National Awards was created to recognize faculty-rank scientists throughout the United States.
+In 2017, the Awards were further expanded to honor faculty-rank scientists in the United Kingdom and Israel.
+By the end of 2022, the Blavatnik Awards will have awarded prizes totaling US$13.6 million.
+Over the years, award recipients have hailed from 48 countries across six continents (with nearly 60 percent of all recipients immigrants to the country in which they are recognized), reflecting the Blavatnik Family Foundation’s recognition that important science is a global enterprise.
+For updates about the Blavatnik Awards for Young Scientists, please visit http://www.blavatnikawards.org or follow us on Twitter and Facebook @BlavatnikAwards.

 About the Blavatnik Family Foundation

 The Blavatnik Family Foundation is an active supporter of world-renowned educational, scientific, cultural, and charitable institutions in the United States, the United Kingdom, Israel, and throughout the world.
-The Foundation is headed by Len Blavatnik, a global industrialist and philanthropist and the Founder and Chairman of Access Industries, a privately-held industrial group based in the US with global strategic interests in natural resources and chemicals, media and telecommunications, real estate, venture capital/technology, entertainment, biotechnology, and selected external funds.
+The Foundation is headed by Len Blavatnik, a global industrialist and philanthropist and the Founder and Chairman of Access Industries, a privately-held industrial group based in the US with global strategic interests in natural resources and chemicals, media and telecommunications, real estate, venture capital/technology, entertainment, and biotechnology.

 For more detailed information, please visit: www.accessindustries.com or www.blavatnikfoundation.org.